bentoml/BentoML/docs/source/guides/server.rst

 Customize BentoServer
 =====================

-BentoServer architecture runs the BentoML Service API in an `ASGI <https://asgi.readthedocs.io/en/latest/>`_ web serving layer and Runners in a separate worker process pool managed by BentoML.
+BentoML Server runs the Service API in an `ASGI <https://asgi.readthedocs.io/en/latest/>`_ web serving layer and puts Runners in a separate worker process pool managed by BentoML.
 The ASGI web serving layer will expose REST endpoints for inference APIs, such as ``POST /predict`` and common infrastructure APIs, such as ``GET /metrics`` for monitoring.

-Since the web serving layer is usually front-facing for applications to consume predictions, BentoML offers a number of ways for users to customize its behaviors.
-This guide will dive into these available options.
+BentoML offers a number of ways to customize the behaviors of the web serving layer to meet the needs of the consumers.

 Custom Endpoint URL